2025 CFP

 In addition to the traditional paper and panel proposal format, we welcome proposals for alternative format sessions, including from artists, musicians, poets, and filmmakers to showcase their work related to the conference themes.
 We also encourage proposals that engage the borders between academic audiences and the general public.
 Alternative format sessions may also include, but are not limited to, working group meetings, interactive sessions, fireside chats, and book panels.
 Externally funded groups working on larger projects related to the conference themes may also apply for open or closed seminar style sustained conversation and reflection meetings at the conference.

-Please submit your proposal here by (extended to Sept 30) 15 September 2024.
+Please submit your proposal here by Sept 30.
 Papers will be anonymously peer-reviewed by an international committee of scholars, and decisions will be communicated by November 1, 2024.
 All presenters will be required to join or renew their membership to attend the conference.
 Presenters and session organizers are encouraged to submit their articles for publication, or their sessions for special issues, to the official publication of the ISSRNC, the Journal for the Study of Religion, Nature, and Culture (JSRNC).